 According to the analysis in the back of my Norton Critical Edition, Cathy dies in 1784.
 Women’s clothing of the 1780s had full skirts and a fitted bodice with a square neckline.
 In the U.S., we often call this style Colonial, and all of the commercial pattern companies have Colonial dress patterns.
 I used Butterick 3071, combining bits of both views.
 The pattern went together smoothly, although the bodice fit was imperfect, and I didn’t have enough time to fuss with it.

 Since I was making a gown for a ghost, I wanted it to look like the wearer had risen from the grave.
 Tattered, torn, faded, pale.
 So I made it out of unbleached muslin and ivory lace, all of which looked tea-stained and old.
 I also distressed the gown to look old and worn.

 With the dress, I wore sheer white hose and white louie-heeled court shoes with bows on the front.
 I did heavy white-face makeup on my face and chest, using a green pre-base, then a pearlescent white MAC HyperReal foundation, topped with Perscriptives Magic Powder.
 On my eyes, I used lots of bruise-colored purples and shimmery greys, plus smudgy black liner, for a dead eye socket look.
 I wore Urban Decay Bruise lipstick (purple original formula) with hints of blue added.
 I ratted my hair up big and messy, as if I’d been rambling the wild moors.

-My dear Thomas indulged me further by taking photos whilst I lip-synched melodramatically to the song!
+Photos taken before the party whilst I lip-synched melodramatically to the song!